Suikoden: Future

 In an interview conducted by Japanese website 4gamers.net regarding the RPG Frontier Gate, Konami developers revealed that the Suikoden development team has been disbanded with members scattered about teams within Konami and elsewhere.
 This led to speculation that the franchise had indeed been abandoned following disappointing sales of the latest entries in the series.

 Despite these rumours, Konami presented a trailer for a new Suikoden game on Tokyo Game Show 2011: Genso Suikoden: The Woven Web of a Century (Genso Suikoden Tsumugareshi Hyakunen no Toki).
-It came out in Japan for PSP on 12 February 2012 to generally lackluster reviews.
+It came out in Japan for PSP on February 12, 2012 to generally lackluster reviews.

 According to an article published by The Nikkei in 2015, development on the series has been halted.

 In 2020, one of Suikodens development crew left Konami and named a new studio called Rabbit & Bear, founded by some of the key creative minds behind the classic PlayStation-era roleplaying series, including Yoshitaka Murayama, director and writer on the first two Suikoden games, and the creative team also includes Junko Kawano, the lead artist on Suikoden 1 and 4; Junichi Murakami, art director on Castlevania: Aria of Sorrow; Suikoden Tactics director Osamu Komuta; and composers Motoi Sakuraba and Michiko Naruke.
-Murayama directed to a Suikoden follow-up game called Eiyuden Chronicle: Hundred Heroes, slated to release worldwide on 2023.
+Murayama directed a Suikoden spiritual successor titled Eiyuden Chronicle: Hundred Heroes, released in 2024; Murayama died during development.

+On March 3rd and 4th, 2025, Konami announced through livestream that they were working with Mythril on a new gacha game spinoff of the franchise called Suikoden: Star Leap that is set chronologically between Suikoden I and V and would be completely canonical to the mainline continuity.
+The game, along with an anime adaptation of Suikoden II, a stage play adaptation of Suikoden I, and a touring orchestral concert are considered projects of part 2 of the Suikoden revival plan, with all the current and future projects of part 2 specifically focused on expanding the Suikoden fanbase.
+Suikoden I & II HD Remaster was then retroactively declared part 1 of the plan.